edwinkkh/2103workshop/README.md

 Python 3.X.X
 ```

-4.Ensure that the the environment variables is setup correctly for pip.
+4. Ensure that the the environment variables is setup correctly for pip.
 You can check by opening the command prompt and enter the following commands.

 ```
 pip --version